adamolnar/Final_Project/MANUAL_TESTING.md

 - The post should be liked, and the "Like" button should change its appearance (e.g., filled heart icon).

 ### Postconditions:
-- Users should be able to like a post.
+- Registered users should be able to like a post.

 ### Test Status:
 - [X] Pass